WordPress/openverse/documentation/projects/proposals/project_improvement/20230913-project_proposal_project_improvements.md

 ## Goals

-The project both
+This project should do both of the following things:

-- enhances our productivity by reducing a lot of work required to keep these projects up to date
+- enhance our productivity by reducing a lot of work required to keep these projects up to date
-- increases our accountability by helping us stay on top of our work and also being aware of what others in the team are working on
+- increase our accountability by helping us stay on top of our work and also being aware of what others in the team are working on

 ## Requirements and success